 The Type of Bromeliad Plant

-With nearly 3,600 Bromeliad species, there’s lots of variation in watering recommendations between different genera and species within a single genus.
-Researching your species of bromeliad will help you provide it with the right moisture conditions.
+With nearly 3,600 Bromeliad species, watering recommendations vary widely between different genera and species within a single genus.
+Researching your bromeliad species will help you provide it with the right moisture conditions.

 For example, bromeliad plants from the Tillandsia genus (air plants) are not grown in any potting medium.
-They should be watered with a weekly misting and a thorough soak in filtered water every couple of weeks.
+They should be watered with a weekly misting and a thorough soak in filtered water every few weeks.

 Terrestrial bromeliads (those that grow in the ground) prefer to take up water through the soil.
 Saxicolous bromeliads (those that grow among rocks) can be watered by moistening the soil or filling their cups.
 Epiphytes (those that grow on tree bark) can be watered in their central cups, through their potting medium (if in one), or by misting their leaves.